 An eco-friendly lifestyle can include things as small as donating used clothing and as big as building an eco-friendly home.
 You can incorporate eco-friendly decorating, eco-conscious eating, and learn sustainable methods of transportation.
 But have you considered eco-friendly house cleaning?

 Cleaning your home in an eco-friendly way is better for the health of your family and gentler on the environment.
 Not sure where to begin?
-Here’s your guide to a clean, eco-friendly home.
+Here’s a complete guide to a clean eco-friendly home

 Eco-Friendly Cleaning Essentials